Michael Sorrell: Career

 Sorrell worked for numerous Dallas law firms after earning his law degree.
 Sorrell also worked as a special assistant in the executive office of the president during the Clinton administration, and has also worked as a public affairs consultant.
 After the president of Paul Quinn College left the college in 2001, Sorrell sought the position, but instead earned a spot on the college's board.
 Sorrell became the president of Paul Quinn College in 2007.
 Under Sorrell, Paul Quinn College founded the We Over Me Farm on the college's former football field.
 The farm is part of Sorrell's larger goal of creating a "new urban college model" and addressing what Sorrell sees as a food desert in the region around Paul Quinn College.

-Sorrell was also part of a potential ownership group that put in a bid for the Memphis Grizzlies.
+Sorrell was part of a potential ownership group that put in a bid for the Memphis Grizzlies.
 Sorrell was also involved with the sale of the Dallas Mavericks to Mark Cuban.